FedorovEgor/Phonebook-app/README.md

       You'll get 200 OK response if there is a user with such ID or 404 NOT FOUND if user doesn't exist.
    - PUT http method http://localhost:5000/api/v1/users/{userId} to update existing user.
 Pass a user ID as a number in this request, it will also require Json body as a  parameter.
       You'll get 200 OK response if user successfully updated or 304 NOT MODIFIED if something went wrong during updating proccess or if there is no user with this ID.
    - DELETE http method http://localhost:5000/api/v1/users/{userId} to delete user from Phonebook app.
-Pass a user ID as a number int this request.
+Pass a user ID as a number in this request.

       You'll get 200 OK response if user successfully deleted or 304 NOT MODIFIED.
    - GET http method http://localhost:5000/api/v1/users/q={searchedName} to get list of users with a name as searched string.
 Pass a user name as a string in this request.

       You'll get 200 OK respone if there are users in the list or 404 NOT FOUND if there are none.

  You can also add and get contacts to existing user: